miftarienis/Vindex/README.md

   * Purge CSS configured for production
   * NextJs as a frontend framework

-What will you need
-  * Composer installed.
-  * NodeJS with NPM

 How to use it
   * npm run watch for development. npm run production for production.